2006 European blackout: Centralised vs decentralised governments

 Although it may seem an abstract concept, the political system may have played a role in this power outage happening.
 At the time, many EU policy makers pushed for a more centralised form of government.
 This would give the government as a whole a greater role in regulating Europe's power grids.
-When the Blackout of 2006 occurred, these policy makers said this event revealed the fragility of Europe's current power grid system and called on a formal centralised government.
+When the blackout of 2006 occurred, these policy makers said this event revealed the fragility of Europe's current power grid system and called on a formal centralised government.
 On the flip-side, however, because the power disturbances were quickly contained and dealt with, the power sector spokesperson cited this event as a confirmation of the reliability of the current, transnational power grids and praised the decentralised governance model in place at the time.

 Security

-Since the 2003 blackout, the security system had gone unchanged.
-The security system did not account for an increase of liberalization of electric supply which caused an increase in cross-border trades, which are not properly accounted for when reviewing the security of the system.
-Also, due to the decentralized form of government at the time, the transmission system operator, or TSO, would each control their own area, and exchange little information with other TSOs.
-This inevitably resulted in a slow response time to contingencies.
-To repair these fallacies so something like this would not occur in the future, a new mode of coordinated operation for real-time security would be needed.
-But in order to do so, those implementing this would need to overcome a series of psychological, organizational, and legal challenges.
-The alternative of this would be to risk yet another major blackout or run the current system very conservatively, which would cause an astronomical cost to the consumers.
+The security system, which had gone unchanged since the 2003 blackouts in the US and Italy, did not account for an increase in cross-border trades caused by the liberalization of the electricity market.
+Also, due to the decentralized manner of operation at the time, each transmission system operator (TSO) controlled their own area, and exchanged little information with other TSOs.
+This resulted in slow and inadequate responses to contingencies.
+To repair these deficiencies, a new mode of coordinated operation would be needed.
+But to do so, those implementing this would need to overcome a series of psychological, organizational, and legal challenges.
+The alternative would be to either risk yet another major blackout, or run the current system very conservatively, where the latter would cause high costs to the consumers.